simonsleo/Life-in-the-Netherlands/find favorite yogurt.md

 <img src="https://www.dropbox.com/s/r84fone6xmx1cj9/milbona-germany-yogurt.jpg?dl=1" height="480" />

 Creamy yogurt with peach and passionfruit is made of germany milk.

+In 2010,I stayed in the Munich as an exchange student.
+This yogurt gave me an impressive tast.
+I don't like pure milk(maybe a Chinese saying,I will correct it if wrong), so yogurt is almost the only option for me to consume milk products.
+However, the Dutch yogurt really suprises me by its pretty acid flavour which I can't put up with.
+Luckily I find this Germany yogurt.
+I will not worry about daily milk.

 ##　**PS**

 1. the image link from dropbox must end with '?raw=1' or '?dl=1'